-The Governor’s Service Awards are presented by the Governor’s Office on Service & Volunteerism each year.
-These awards recognize Maryland citizens for their significant volunteer contributions to the state and its people, and for working to change Maryland for the better.
-This year, the awards will recognize volunteer service during 2015 (or longer for a lifetime achievement).
-The awards will be presented to selected recipients and invitees at an event in the fall.
+The Governor’s Service Awards are presented by the Governor’s Office on Service and Volunteerism each year.
+These awards recognize Marylanders for their significant volunteer contributions to the state and its people and for working to change Maryland for the better.
+This year, the awards will recognize volunteer service during 2016 (or longer for a lifetime achievement).
+The awards will be presented to selected recipients and guests at an event in the fall.

 Recipients of the Governor’s Service Awards must exemplify the following characteristics:

 - Demonstrate sustained volunteer commitment to meeting Maryland’s most pressing human and/or environmental community needs;

 - Engage in meaningful volunteer service that makes a measurable difference in the community;